parsiya/semgrep-rs/README.md

 `tests.rules.cpp.arrays-out-of-bounds-access.arrays-out-of-bounds-access`.

 Using complete rule IDs is a hassle when we create policies by hand (see policies below).
 So you can specify if you want simple or complete rule IDs.

-If you don't, you need to make sure you do not have rule ID collisions.
+**In both cases you have to make sure you don't have rule ID collisions.**

 ```rust
 let custom_gri = GenericRuleIndex::from_path(